top of page

 A young child running toward the camera with parents walking behind along Akaroa Jetty, with harbour water and boats in the background.

-If it’s your first time in New Zealand, the best choice depends on how you like to travel:
+If it’s your first visit to New Zealand, the best choice usually comes down to how you like to travel.

-There is no “better” option – only the version of New Zealand that suits you best.
+There’s no “better” island – only the version of New Zealand that feels right for you.

 Need Help Deciding?